About Your Vulvar Surgery

 Where to go

 Your lymphatic mapping procedure will be done in the Molecular Imaging and Therapy Service (MITS) at Memorial Hospital (MSK’s main hospital).
 The MITS is sometimes called Nuclear Medicine.
-The best entrance to use is the one at 1250 First Avenue, between East 67th and East 68th Streets.
+The best entrance to use is the one at 1250 First Avenue, between East 67thand East 68th Streets.

 The staff member at the front desk will direct you to the MITS.
 Check in at the Radiology Department reception desk next to the elevators.

 If your surgery is at the Josie Robertson Surgery Center (JRSC), it’s best to park there and travel to Memorial Hospital for your lymphatic mapping.
-There’s a shuttle that will take you to Memorial Hospital and back to the JRSC after your mapping.
+There’s a shuttle bus that will take you to Memorial Hospital and back to the JRSC after your mapping.

 What to expect

 When it’s time for your scan, a staff member will take you to the scanning room.
 You’ll lie on a narrow table while they take a series of pictures.
 Each picture takes 5 minutes.
-It’s important to lie very still during each picture.
-If you feel uncomfortable staying in any position for 5 minutes, ask the staff member to count down the time for you.
-Your scan will take 10 to 15 minutes total.

 After your lymphatic mapping